Alex Bonetig

-Alexander Bonetig (/en/, BOH-nə-TIG; born 20 August 2002) is an Australian soccer player who plays as a central defender for A-League club Western Sydney Wanderers.
+Alexander Bonetig (/en/, BOH-nə-TIG; born 20 August 2002) is an Australian soccer player who plays as a central defender for Major League Soccer (MLS) club Portland Timbers and the Australia national team.
+He previously played for A-League Men club Western Sydney Wanderers.

 Club career

 Youth career

 Bonetig started playing soccer at the age of 4 for Shellharbour Junior FC.
 By the time he was 9, he had represented the Illawarra under-9s and SAP Southern Branch under-11s.
 In November 2012, Bonetig was selected by a soccer clinic in Sydney to travel and train with Everton Academy.
 He had the opportunity to meet Australian international Tim Cahill and attend a Premier League match at Goodison Park against Sunderland.
 Bonetig soon signed for Western Sydney Wanderers Youth in 2016.

 Western Sydney Wanderers

 Bonetig was promoted to the first-team after signing a two-year scholarship contract for Western Sydney Wanderers on 9 June 2022.
 He made his professional debut as a substitute on 22 January 2023 in a 1–1 draw to Newcastle Jets at McDonald Jones Stadium.
 Bonetig made two more league appearances as a substitute, which had him feature in a 4–0 Sydney Derby win.

 Bonetig made his starting debut for Wanderers on 29 August 2023 in a 5–1 cup victory over Adelaide United.
 He was soon ruled out until December due to a broken bone in his foot, which was sustained in the opening league match against Wellington Phoenix.
 Bonetig extended his contract with the club through a three-year deal on 16 November 2023.